Flying-Spaghetti-Code/FSCNetwork/README.md

 # FSCNetwork

-FSCNetwork is a lightweit and hi customizable HTTP networking library. it is usefull when you need to make many authenticated call against an api network service.
+FSCNetwork is a lightweight and hi customizable HTTP networking library.
+It is useful when you need to make many authenticated calls against an API network service.

 ## Install